NJUNLP/MAPO/README.md

 Welcome to the repository of MAPO, our cutting-edge framework designed to revolutionize multilingual reasoning capabilities in large language models (LLMs).

-* 🚀 We propose a framework that enhances the reasoning capabilities of other languages by aligning their reasoning processes with those of English.
-This is achieved by using off-the-shelf translation models to estimate the consistency of reasoning processes in other languages, and then optimizing this consistency as a preference using popular preference algorithms such as DPO or PPO.
+* 🚀 We propose a framework that enhances the reasoning multilingual reasoning capabilities by aligning reasoning processes of other languages with those of English.
+We use off-the-shelf translation models to estimate the alignment of reasoning processes in other languages, and then optimize this alignment as a preference using popular preference optimization methods such as DPO or PPO.

-* 📈 By utilizing our framework, we can effectively improve the consistency of multilingual reasoning, thereby enhancing the multilingual reasoning capabilities of large models in a more generalizable manner.
-Our approach has achieved performance improvements on both in-domain and out-of-domain datasets, surpassing all baselines, including ChatGPT, and has reached state-of-the-art (SOTA) results.
+* 📈 By utilizing our framework, you can effectively improve the consistency of multilingual reasoning, thereby enhancing the multilingual reasoning capabilities of large models in a more generalizable manner.
+Our approach has achieved impressive performance improvements, surpassing all baselines, including ChatGPT, and has reached state-of-the-art (SOTA) results.

-* 🌐 Overall, our method demonstrates a novel way of improving the multilingual reasoning abilities of models without the need for extensive annotation of reasoning processes in other languages, thus enabling a more generalizable enhancement of multilingual reasoning capabilities.
+* 🌐 Overall, our method demonstrates a novel way of improving the multilingual reasoning abilities of models without the need for extensive annotation of reasoning processes in other languages,  enabling a more generalizable enhancement of multilingual reasoning capabilities.